Teachings of Falun Gong: InfluencesSee also Theoretical background and History of Falun GongBuddhism and Daoism

-According to Ownby, the "moral qualities cultivators are enjoined to practice in their own lives [are] truth, compassion and forbearance", and are the three central pillars of Falun Gong.
+According to Ownby, the three central pillars of Falun Gong are the "moral qualities cultivators are enjoined to practice in their own lives [are] truth, compassion and forbearance".
 Li taught that the goal of cultivation is one of spiritual elevation, achieved by "eliminating karma—the built-up sins of past and present lives which often manifest themselves in individuals as illness—and accumulating virtue".
 Through cultivation, Falun Gong "promised personal harmony with the very substance of the universe".
-In line with Falun Gong's consistent allusions to Oriental traditions, Li criticized the "self-imposed limits" of modern science, and viewed traditional Chinese science as an entirely different, yet equally valid knowledge system.
+In line with Falun Gong's consistent allusions to Oriental traditions, Li criticized the "self-imposed limits" of modern science and viewed traditional Chinese science as an entirely different, yet equally valid knowledge system.
 Yet he also borrowed from modern scientific ideas to represent part of the Falun Gong doctrine—notably by making references to atomic theory and nuclear energy.
 By introducing scientific elements into his teachings, Li hoped to avoid Falun Gong being characterized as a traditional, superstitious belief system, and to gain a wider following among the educated.Zhao, Yuezhi, "Falun Gong, Identity, and the Struggle over Meaning Inside and Outside China", pp. 209–23 in Contesting Media Power: Alternative Media in a Networked World, ed.
 Nick Couldry and James Curran, Rowman & Littlefield: 2003.
-New Zealand scholar Heather Kavan wrote that the principles of "truthfulness, compassion, forbearance" have been repeated by Falun Gong members to outsiders as a tactic for evading deeper inquiry.
-Kavan said that Li instructed his followers to lie about Falun Gong to outsiders.
+New Zealand scholar Heather Kavan wrote that Falun Gong members have repeated the principles of "truthfulness, compassion, forbearance" to outsiders to evade deeper inquiry.
+Kavan said that Li instructed his followers to lie to outsiders about Falun Gong.

-China scholar Benjamin Penny's 2005 publication The Falun Gong, Buddhism and "Buddhist qigong" points out that after the crackdown, the Chinese Buddhist Association was eager to denounce Falun Gong, and other Buddhist groups followed suit in fear of persecution.
-He also points out that the Buddhist community's response to Falun Gong could also have been due in part to Falun Gong's rapid growth in China.
-According to Penny, Li tells that the features of the Buddha School include the cultivation of Buddhahood and the belief in predestined relationships, which are included in the teachings of Falun Gong.
+China scholar Benjamin Penny's 2005 publication The Falun Gong, Buddhism and "Buddhist qigong" says that after the crackdown, the Chinese Buddhist Association was eager to denounce Falun Gong, and other Buddhist groups followed suit in fear of religious persecution.
+He also states that the Buddhist community's response to Falun Gong could also have been due in part to Falun Gong's rapid growth in China.
+According to Penny, Li says that the features of the Buddha School include the cultivation of Buddhahood and the belief in predestined relationships, which are included in the teachings of Falun Gong.

-Maria Chang believes that Li's teaching on the "Dharma-ending period", and his remarks about providing salvation "in the final period of the Last Havoc", are apocalyptic.
+Maria Chang believes that Li's teaching on the "Dharma-ending period" and his remarks about providing salvation "in the final period of the Last Havoc" are apocalyptic.
 Penny dissuades from considering Falun Gong as one of "these genuinely apocalyptic groups", and says that Li Hongzhi's teachings ought to be considered in the context of a "much more Buddhist notion of the cycle of the Dharma or the Buddhist law".